 As the name implies, the anterior cruciate ligament is located in front, right behind the kneecap.
 The ACL is commonly injured during:

 You might feel a “pop” followed by severe pain and instability.
 This is often followed by swelling, tenderness, inflammation, and a loss of motion.
-It is important that you get in to see a Bay Area knee doctor to get evaluated.
+It is important that you get in to see a San Francisco knee doctor to get evaluated.

 Previously, an ACL tear could be a career-ending injury, but modern athletes have over a 90% chance of returning to their pre-injury performance levels.
 This is accomplished using physical therapy, regenerative medicine, and surgical procedures.